LMeringues/LMeringues/README.md

 </p>

 ### 🔭 Currently working on
-- Developing a portfolio project.
+- Developing a portfolio project "Smart Car Valuation Tool".
 - Deepening my knowledge in **SQL** and **Statistical Analysis**.

 ### 📫 How to reach me